List of DART rail stations

-The DART light rail system, operated by Dallas Area Rapid Transit, serves portions of the Dallas–Fort Worth metroplex, Texas, United States.
-The network consists of sixty-five stations on four lines; the Red Line, the Blue Line, the Green Line, and the Orange Line.
+The DART rail system, operated by Dallas Area Rapid Transit, serves portions of the Dallas–Fort Worth metroplex, Texas, United States.
+The network consists of seventy-three stations on five lines; the Red Line, the Blue Line, the Green Line, the Orange Line, and the Silver Line.

 All but one of the stations along the DART network are open-air structures featuring passenger canopies for protection from adverse weather conditions.
 Stations with side platforms typically have dimensions of 300 ft long by 17 ft wide, while stations with an island platform typically have dimensions of 300 ft long by 28 ft wide.
 The lone underground station is Cityplace/Uptown.

 All stations include works of public art as part of the DART Station Art & Design Program.
 These works can be independent or incorporated into the canopies, columns, pavers, windscreens, fencing and landscaping of the stations.